Sajadmhy/Sajadmhy/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Sajad and I'm a Full Stack Developer who loves to work with JavaScript technologies.
-Right now my mind is focused on learning everything that is related to Web Development.
-I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
+    My name is Sajad and , I'm a front-end developer with a passion for solving new challenges and creating customercentric services.
+I love learning new technologies and enjoy making a smooth experience for the end-user.
+I'm a graduate of The Odin Project BootCamp which taught me about Full Stack JavaScript development.
 </div>

 # 🔧 Technologies & Tools